marshall/logcat-color/README.md

 ### Package Filters

-Then you only care about a few (or one) application this will pass all massages to you by that application.
+When you only care about a few (or one) application this will pass all messages to you by that application.

-*Note*: This will require the application's startup message to accessable via the current logback trace.
+*Note*: This will require the application's startup message to be accessible via the current logback trace.
 The best bet it to start logcat-color then start the app.